hurricanemark/SHA-1-Password-Cracker/README.md

 # SHA-1 Password Cracker

+**Before we get it to this, I just have one question:  Why do most application allow user to commit their password creation while the password strength indicator showing 'weak'?
+This to me seems to defeat the purpose of putting in large efforts to strengthen security.**

+Okay.
+Let's !

 hashlib.sha1 and hashlib.md5 are inherently weak.
 In fact, hackers have compiled several lists of frequently guessed passwords called the [Rainbow Tables](http://project-rainbowcrack.com/table.htm).
 One can convert each of these passwords into hash.sha1 and use it to compare with the hash objects stored in password database.
 Often with surprisingly high match rate.